wiltruong/portfolio_v1/_pages/about.md

 <br>

-If you like to know how I got into design and my background in detail, take a look at this video!
+If you want to know how I got into design and my background in detail, take a look at this video!
 (It's around 5 minutes long)

 <br>